Preschool and kindergarten students Discover and Investigate God's (DIG) creation

 Our lab-based science program is designed to equip our young students to think well and to be compelled by their faith to know science and apply that knowledge in innovative ways.
 A science specialist is dedicated to preparing our young scientists in the Lower School.
 From exploration to engaging the scientific method, students refine discovery, analysis, and research skills.

-Each grade studies topics in earth science, life science, and physical science.
+Each grade level studies topics in earth science, life science, and physical science.
 The classroom experiences and the lab are integrated to encourage students to want to know more as they master content, learn the scientific method, and successfully draw conclusions.
 In kindergarten, our DIG (Discovering and Investigating God’s Creation) is an outdoor science experience which helps students explore God’s creation.
-The annual Science Fair is a culmination event for the entire community, where students display and present their scientific discoveries.
-Grade 3 students exhibit a research paper and visual presentation board.

 Math